Sign In / Sign Out

 In response to need, ASU offers a graduate certificate in Latino cultural competency through the Watts College of Public Service and Community Solutions School of Social Work.
 The School of Social Work offers Latino-oriented courses with an emphasis on Spanish language development for professional social workers.

 The goal of the program is to enhance a social work professional's capacity for engaging in culturally grounded practice with Latino clients and their families.

-The program is intended for professionals who want to expand their employment potential by adding an expertise in professional services with Latinos and who want to learn the critical, cross-cultural factors that influence a worker's competency in forming professional helping relationships with Latinos as well as the social and cultural context and theoretical principles of social work practice with Latinos and learn the social service delivery issues involved in providing services for bilingual and limited- or non-English-speaking Latino populations.
+The program is intended for professionals who want to expand their employment potential by adding an expertise in professional services with Latinos; learn the critical, cross-cultural factors that influence a worker's competency in forming professional helping relationships with Latinos; understand the social and cultural context and theoretical principles of social work practice with Latinos; and learn the social service delivery issues involved in providing services for bilingual and limited- or non-English-speaking Latino populations.

 The Plan of study is the required curriculum to complete the program.

 Applicants must fulfill the requirements of both the Graduate College and the Watts College of Public Service and Community Solutions.

 International students who need an F1 or J1 visa first need to apply to and be accepted into a graduate degree program prior to being considered for the certificate program.
 International students residing in the USA on other types of visas must adhere to all Graduate College policies and procedures regarding admission to be considered for admission to this certificate program.